titipata/penn-events-calendar/README.md

 # Events at the University of Pennsylvania

-All events happening at the University of Pennsylvania event with built-in search and recommendation engine.
+A web application that collects all events happening at the University of Pennsylvania with built-in search and recommendation engine.

 ## Run web application